 With 2 major airports, Chicago Midway International Airport (MDW) and Chicago O’Hare International Airport (ORD), getting to the largest city in Illinois is easy no matter where you are coming in from.

-Although it can get very cold in the winter, the other 3 seasons are full of things to do for kids and adults alike.
-With everything from kayaking in the Chicago River and then heading up to the top of one of the world’s tallest buildings, to eating some deep dish pizza and then catching a baseball game at Wrigley Field, no matter what your style, you will find more than enough activities for you and your family in Chicago.
+Although it can get freezing in the winter, the other 3 seasons are full of things to do for kids and adults alike, with everything from kayaking in the Chicago River and then heading up to the top of one of the world’s tallest buildings to eating some deep dish pizza and then catching a baseball game at Wrigley Field.
+No matter what your style, you will find more than enough activities for you and your family in Chicago.

 If you are ready to start planning your trip to Chicago with small kids, let’s take a look at some fun activities!